jethomas2020/Python-API-Challenge/README.md

 We will further:

     Create a heat map that displays the humidity for every city from the part I of the project.

+Narrow down the DataFrame to find our ideal weather condition.
+For example:

+    A max temperature lower than 80 degrees but higher than 70.

+    Wind speed less than 10 mph.

+    Zero cloudiness.

+    Drop any rows that don't contain all three conditions.
+We want to be sure the weather is ideal.

-    Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
+Used Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

-    Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.
+Plotted the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.

-    Hotel map